Jongchan/attention-module/README.md

 # BAM and CBAM
 Official PyTorch code for "BAM: Bottleneck Attention Module (BMVC2018)" and "CBAM: Convolutional Block Attention Module (ECCV2018)"

+### Updates & Notices
+- 2018-10-08: Currently, only CBAM test code is validated. **There may be minor errors in the training code**.
+Will be fixed in a few days.

 ### Requirement

 The code is validated under below environment: